apache/arrow/docs/source/developers/guide/step_by_step/arrow_codebase.rst

       can search for similar functions and see how the unit tests for those functions are written and how they can apply in your case.

-      This also hold true for adding a test for the issue you have solved.
+      This also holds true for adding a test for the issue you have solved.

    .. tab:: R package